LEIC-ES-2021-22/3LEIC05T1/docs/ArchitectureAndDesign.md

 - User client machine: Hosts the Uni app

-- Uni app: Allows students to access an assortment of information related with classes and student's life.

-- Uni Moodle Module (UMM): Allows users to access Moodle pages from the Uni app
+- Uni app with Moodle module: Allows students to access an assortment of information related with classes and student's life.
+The Moodle module allows users to access Moodle pages right from the Uni app.

 ### Vertical prototype